-- What are the symptoms for the injury?
-How can esports practices and competitions be a cause or impact to the chosen injury occurring? - What are preventative measures that could avoid or reduce risk of having the injury? - Why do you think these preventative measures are not an active or default practice by most players on teams and recreationally? - Why could the culture of "grinding" solo queue or games be considered self-inflicted wounds with regards to injuries for esports and casual play?

-- If you could make one change in a player's routine that could dramatically improve their longevity of play, what would that be?
+- What are preventative measures that could avoid or reduce risk of having the injury? - Why do you think these preventative measures are not an active or default practice by most players on teams and recreationally? - Why could the culture of "grinding" solo queue or games be considered self-inflicted wounds with regards to injuries for esports and casual play? - If you could make one change in a player's routine that could dramatically improve their longevity of play, what would that be?
 Why? - Based on you answer to the previous question, why are you not using the same practices?
 Or, how could you further strengthen your practice?